devinekask/techtiletime/src/content/docs/meetingnotes/index.md

   - [6-11 November Plot Party](https://penplotterartwork.com/plotparty/)
 - Discovered [DrawingBotV3](https://github.com/SonarSonic/DrawingBotV3/) an (impressive) free tool to convert images to vector files
 - It would be nice to have an explanation how to export SVG's from p5.js.

+## 18/09/2023

+- Welcome :-)
+- Helmut Plotti is down, but you can connect directly to the mini plotter via USB
+- [Spiral Betty](https://spiralbetty.com/) was brought to our attention.